objcio/articles/2014-05-01-interactive-animations.md

         return self;
     }

-We set up a display link, and add it to the run loop.
-Because there are no animations yet, we start in a paused state.
 Once we add the animation, we make sure that the display link is not paused anymore:

     - (void)addAnimation:(id<Animation>)animation
     {